birdLark/birdLark.github.io/faq/faq.md

 Refer to issue:[#488](https://github.com/apache/incubator-birdLark/issues/488) [#382](https://github.com/apache/incubator-birdLark/issues/382)

-**FAQ 18.** How does SeaTunnel access kerberos-authenticated HDFS, YARN, Hive and other resources?
+**FAQ 18.** How does LarkMidTable access kerberos-authenticated HDFS, YARN, Hive and other resources?

 Please refer to: [#590](https://github.com/apache/incubator-birdLark/issues/590)

 **FAQ 19.** How to troubleshoot NoClassDefFoundError, ClassNotFoundException and other issues?

-There is a high probability that there are multiple different versions of the corresponding Jar package class loaded in the Java classpath, because of the conflict of the load order, instead of really missing this Jar, please modify this SeaTunnel startup command, add the following parameters to the spark-submit submission place, and debug in detail through the output log.
+There is a high probability that there are multiple different versions of the corresponding Jar package class loaded in the Java classpath, because of the conflict of the load order, instead of really missing this Jar, please modify this LarkMidTable startup command, add the following parameters to the spark-submit submission place, and debug in detail through the output log.

 ```
 spark-submit --verbose